Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Cultural Background and experience can effect the performance of an iq test taker.
 - **Culture-fair IQ test** A test that does not discriminate against the members of any minority group.
 - **Heritability** A measure of the degree to which a characteristic is related to genetic, inherited factors.
--  Average person today gets more items correct on IQ tests than the average person several generations ago, scores have risen signifi cantly—a phenomenon named `the Flynn effect`.e cause of the Flynn effect is not clear.It may due to better nutrition, better parenting, or improvements in the general social environment, including education. education
+-  Average person today gets more items correct on IQ tests than the average person several generations ago, scores have risen signifi cantly—a phenomenon named `the Flynn effect`.e cause of the Flynn effect is not clear.It may due to better nutrition, better parenting, or improvements in the general social environment, including education. education
 -
 #### Thoughts